Rebalance Wellbeing Hub CIC logo

 Hyperbaric Oxygen Therapy (HBOT) is a specialised oxygen therapy delivered in a pressurised chamber.
 By increasing pressure in a controlled environment, oxygen can dissolve more efficiently into blood plasma and body fluids, increasing oxygen availability to tissues throughout the body.

-Hyperbaric Oxygen Therapy chamber
+Try Hyperbaric Oxygen Therapy – Introductory Session £49

 What is Hyperbaric Oxygen Therapy?